 - Supporting sound planning and decision-making;

-- Enhancing demand management;
+- Enhancing demand management; and

-- Enhancing freight gateway interconnectivity;
+- Enhancing freight gateway interconnectivity; and

 - Minimising large vehicles in City Centre and encouraging clean vehicles.